lgatto/2017_09_25_OpenScience_EPFL/slides2.md

 ## But then...

-> Why wouldn't anyone want to do open research?
+> Why would anyone not want to do open research?

 If *research is the by-product of researchers getting promoted* (David Barron), then shouldn't we, early career researchers (ECRs), focus on